History – 6 Millions year Ago

 In time, the small cracks grew to be large cracks through which underground streams flowed.
 And that is how the great cave formations and winding passageways of Howe Caverns were formed: over the course of millions of years, underground brooks and streams gently carved them out of the solid limestone deposits left behind by sea creatures eons before.

-Get ready to experience the most immersive escape rooms in the Capital Region.
+Get ready to experience the most immersive escape room in the Capital Region.

 Do you think YOU know HOWE TO ESCAPE!?